rschristopher/rschristopher.github.io/src/references/nostr.md

 Like what the Internet did to publishing houses and record stores, Nostr is poised to do to our labyrinthine social media hellscape.

-If Twitter, Facebook, Tik-Tok and the others are to survive the next decade, it will be as Nostr clients.
+If Twitter, Facebook, Tik-Tok and the others are to survive the next decade, it will likely be as Nostr clients.
+Or Facebook will go the way of Kodak,
+ Google the way of IBM,
+ and so on --
+ replaced by more competent
+ companies that understand
+ the direction of society.
+If you don't think this
+ could happen, consider
+ that this is what already
+ happened when these
+ FAANG companies were young
+ startups and supplanted
+ the old tech giants,
+ all building on top of
+ Internet protocols like HTTP.

+![nostrich](/images/nostrich.jpeg)

 !!! warning "work in progress"

-![nostrich](/images/nostrich.jpeg)

 ## Creating Keys